 Simone :)

-A program for women who want to flourish and bloom through the seasons of perimenopause
+A PERSONALISED coaching program for women who want to

-a quick 15 minute consultation for women who want to try a bespoke herbal medicine without the time and cost involved in a full consultation
+a quick 30 minute consultation for women who want to try a bespoke herbal medicine without the time and cost involved in a full consultation

 (conditions apply).